Causes of poor workplace mental health

 There are a wide range of factors in the workplace that can lead to the poor mental health of workers, including:

 - violent or traumatic events

 The most common result for employees who experience any of the above conditions is work-related stress.
-When endured for an extended period of time, it further develop into mental illnesses such as depression and anxiety, which could affect
+When endured for an extended period of time, it further develops into mental illnesses such as depression and anxiety, which could affect

 Exposure to these hazards can lead to work-related stress.
-When stress is very high and or prolonged it can in turn lead to work-related psychological or physical injury.
+When stress is very high and or prolonged it can lead to work-related psychological or physical injury.
 For example, work-related stress may lead to depression and anxiety in the long term.

 - Work-related stress has been linked with high levels of: